jonathanbtellez/Devstagram/README.md

 php artisan make:migration add_image_field_to_users_table
 `

+shorcut to create a --migrate  = -m or --controller -c or -mc to create both

+`
+php artisan make:model Follower --mc
+`
 ### Tinker CLI

 This is a cli where we can interact with data and db of our app